/> --facebook verification-- Canola oil vs Olive oil in chimichurri – Pablo Kim’s Chimichurri

 If you leave your chimi out at room temperature, it will evolve in its flavor, while leaving it in the refrigerator will slow down the process.

-Now, the average fridge sits at around 40° which is a problem visually speaking.
-That is because olive oil starts solidifying at around 54° (this temperature is variable though) while Canola oil stars freezing at around 32° which means that it is closer to freezing temperature of water.
-So, when you leave olive oil in the fridge it will look like butter soft butter.
-If you want butter, that's great, but most people are not very fond of chimichurri looking like butter.
+The average fridge sits at around 40° which is a problem visually speaking.
+That is because olive oil starts solidifying at around 54° (this temperature is variable though, depending on the conditions the olive was grown in) while Canola oil stars freezing at around 32° which means that it is closer to freezing temperature of water.

 In conclusion, we are open to hear what people have to say and are more than happy and willing to explore different oils, but we have not yet found a better alternative to what we use today.

-This is wat refrigerated olive oil looks like
+This is wat refrigerated olive oil looks like:

 0 comments